Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Discussion about different dielectric constants

 where $C$ is an arbitrary constant.
-However, a simple computation shows that $\Phi_1$ and $\Phi_2$ violate the continuity of tangential components of $E$ on the interface $\Gamma$ if $\varepsilon_1\neq \varepsilon_2$.
-This makes the problem $-\varepsilon_1 \Delta \Phi =0$ in $\mathcal{C}$ overdetermined.
-Therefore, when we apply RBM for variable $\varepsilon$ cases directly, the interaction force between two charges outside the cell is no longer Coulomb.
-However, for some simple regular domain $\mathcal{C}$ (such as sphere domain), the fundamental solution of \eqref{eq: fundamental sol of e(x)} can be obtained by exploiting the image charge method, and the interaction kernel has an explicit formula then.
-This will be explored in our future work.
+However, a simple computation shows that there does not exist a $C$ such that $[\Phi]=0$ on the interface $\Gamma$ if $\varepsilon_1\neq \varepsilon_2$.
+Therefore, when we apply RBM for variable $\varepsilon$ cases directly, the interaction between two charges outside the cell no longer has a simple formula.
+In this case, we may use the image charge method to compute the interaction.
+For example, in \cite{Cai09}, many dielectric objects with different geometries are considered.
+In the case that the geometry is not a ball, the free charge $\rho_f$ in $\mathcal{C}$ (macromolecule or cell) can be modeled by multiple balls and the corresponding image charge method has been discussed in \cite{PhysRevE.87.013307}.